Quick-scripts/Touch-executable/README.md

 ## Installation

 ### Prerequisites
-Python `pyinstaller` must be installed but not added to path `pyinstaller` is available with
+Python `pyinstaller` must be installed and added to PATH.
+`pyinstaller` is available with
 ```bash
 pip install pyinstaller